smartinrub/sergiomartinrubio.com/_posts/2022-11-16-hardhat-a-smart-contract-developoment-framework.md

 >The convention is to create tasks on their own folder: `task/my-task.js`, then import those tasks on the `hardhat.config.js` file (`require("./tasks/my-task")`).

-You can also do more advance stuff like printing out the `chainId`:
+You can also do more advance stuff like printing out the `chainId`.

+`tasks/chain-id.js`:

 ```js
 const { task } = require("hardhat/config")